-EVCs are a great asset for your business which will help to bring customers to you or bring in a source of income as well offering an employee benefit under the Workplace Charging Scheme Grant issued from OLEV.
+EVCs are a great asset for your business which will help to bring customers to you or bring in a source of income, as well as offering an employee benefit under the Workplace Charging Scheme Grant issued from OZEV.

-Pure-Electric Vehicle (Pure-EV) - A vehicle powered solely by a battery charged from mains electricity.
-Currently, typical pure-electric cars have a range of approximately 100 miles but are improving all the time.
+A vehicle powered solely by a battery charged from mains electricity.
+Currently, typical pure-electric cars have a range of approximately 300 miles but are improving all the time.

 There are 4 key modes (as defined in the standard BS EN 61851-1) for the charging of an electric vehicle, as summarised below: